 Concourse C

-Smoking zones: None inside.
+Smoking areas: None inside.
 Exit the terminal to the outdoor curbside areas.
 After security: No smoking areas past TSA.

 Concourse C is one of the two main concourses at MKE.
 The walk from the Concourse C gates back to the terminal exit takes roughly 8 to 10 minutes.
 Southwest Airlines uses gates in this area, so it can be busy during peak travel times.